Phosop: Background

 Ritual offerings are made to propitiate the Rice Goddess during the different steps of rice production.
-Villagers believe that Phosop ensures everyone has enough to eat.
+Many of those who are from small towns and rural communities believe that it is Phosop that ensures everyone has enough to eat.

-In modern Thailand, paying homage to Phosop by rice farmers had been declining in recent times, but Queen Sirikit gave royal patronage to this ancient custom of Thai folklore in August 2008.
+In modern Thailand, paying homage to Phosop by rice farmers is more and more rare; however, Queen Mother Sirikit gave royal patronage to this ancient custom of Thai folklore in August 2008.

 These traditional celebrations related to rice and its cultivation stages have a deep traditional significance in order to ensure that farmers will have good harvests.

 Every year the Royal Ploughing Ceremony takes place in Thailand.
 At the end of it people scramble to collect the seeds from the furrows in order to increase their luck.

+According to archaeological evidence, cave paintings at Pha Mon Noi, part of Pha Taem National Park, Ubon Ratchathani province.
+Phosop has been worshiped for over 2,000 years.

 Representation

 The iconographic representation of Phosop is of a beautiful woman wearing full jewelry and a red or green dress.
 She is in the sitting or standing position holding a harvested rice sheaf on her right shoulder, but sometimes also resting on her arm.
 The recent iconography of this goddess is based on the devī of Hinduism but its origins are local and more ancient.

 In certain locations a young village woman may dress as Phosop during local rice harvest festivals and celebrations.